 - don't stop to pick up valuables

 - if your escape is blocked by fire it may be safer to stay put until the fire brigade arrives.
 Close the door and use towels or sheets to block any gaps to stop the smoke.
-Go to a window, call for help and wait to be rescued.
+Go to a window, call for help and wait

 - Make an escape plan.